iamshanevictor/CXRaide2.0-Model_Training/README.md

-# Thoracic Abnormality Detection with SSD300-VGG16 🔍
+# X-RAY Abnormality Detection with SSD300-VGG16 🔍

 A deep learning system to detect 9 chest abnormalities in X-ray images using PyTorch and SSD architecture.